Jarl-Bjoern/Yggdrasil/README.md

   - animated header
   - some new tools inside the config files
   - bug and logical fixes
-  - filter option for webscanner
+  - filter option for webscanner tools

 With version ***0.7g*** it is now possible to select multiple categories in pentesting for installation.